Skizzy-create/Food-Shopping-App/README.md

 # Food Shopping App

-This is a small app, still under development.
+This is a small app made in dart-flutter, still under development.
 Currently, only a few features such as the frontend and the sliding options are working.

 <br>